horovod/horovod/README.rst

 |

 Horovod is a distributed training framework for TensorFlow, Keras, PyTorch, and MXNet.
 The goal of Horovod is to make distributed Deep Learning fast and easy to use.
-Full documentation can be found at https://horovod.readthedocs.io/en/latest.

 .. raw:: html